FLASH SALES: discover new special offers every week!

 • Is the Neem tree suitable for all types of gardens, and can it be grown in a pot?

 In summer, after flowering, the fruits begin to form.
-These are small drupes that gradually ripen, turning from green to yellow or brown.
+These are small drupes that gradually ripen, changing from green to yellow or brown.
 These drupes add visual interest to the tree and attract wildlife, particularly birds.

-Over the years, the Neem tree continues to grow in size and maturity, offering a majestic habit and continuous seasonal interest in the landscape.
+Over the years, the Neem tree continues to grow in size and maturity, offering a majestic habit and ongoing seasonal interest in the landscape.
 Its longevity and beauty throughout the seasons make it a popular choice for parks, public gardens, and large residential spaces.

 Comments